Share On

 While it may be difficult to entirely eliminate waste, there are a number of ways you can greatly reduce the amount of waste at a sanctuary.
 In addition to being mindful of waste brought on-site in the first place, you can develop ways to manage unavoidable waste that are more environmentally-friendly:

-• Get staff involved in a sanctuary recycling and composting program
+• Get staff involved in a sanctuary recycling program.

 Improve Water Efficiency